 Under the Scheme of Integration, both partners are required to fund any adverse outturn balance on delegated services.
-The net expenditure position above therefore is generated by the funding uncommitted at 31 March 2021:
+Following additional allocations by partners, the net surplus position above therefore is only generated by ring-fenced funding uncommitted at 31 March 2021:

 £'000

-Additional Allocations Delegated by Partners at 31 March 2021
+ch 2021

-NHS Borders 3,925
+3,925

-Scottish Borders Council 93
+93

 4,018

 Total Comprehensive Income and Expenditure of (£6.498m) includes a breakeven position for the IJB on Set-Aside functions.
-The impact of an over-spend of £1.328m on these functions has been accounted for as part of NHS Borders' overall 2020/21 outturn position.
-As such therefore, there is no impact on the Health and Social Care Partnership's outturn position or on earmarked general reserves carried forward to 2021/22.
+The impact of an underlying over-spend of £1.328m on these functions has been accounted for only as part of NHS Borders' overall 2020/21 outturn position as there is no adverse impact on the Health and Social Care Partnership's outturn position or on earmarked general reserves carried forward to 2021/22.